mainmatter/mainmatter.com/src/posts/2022-01-24-this-week-in-os-3.md

 ---
-title: "This week in Open Source at simplabs #3"
+title: "This week in Open Source at Mainmatter #3"
-authorHandle: simplabs
+authorHandle: mainmatter
 tags: open-source
-bio: "The simplabs team"
+bio: "The Mainmatter team"
 description:
   "A collection of work that our engineers have been carrying out in open-source in the past few weeks."